 THE BINGE LIST: JAPAN

-In this episode we’re heading to a place where cherry blossoms get wedged in sumo wrestler's fat rolls...
+So you couldn't nab tickets to the Tokyo Olympics?
+No woz we’re still heading to a place where cherry blossoms get wedged in sumo wrestler's fat rolls...

 You can’t take part in a tea ceremony or hike Mount Fuji with your pals right now.
 But you can devour our pick of a film, book, podcast, TV show, and song like it’s a sushi roll.